keithbuhler/keithbuhler.github.io/_posts/2018-01-24-jordan-peterson-round-up.md

 <br>

-Among my favorite highlights from this interview are the underrated:
+Among my favorite highlights from this interview are the underrated lines:

 - "Grow the hell up." and
 - "Women deeply want men who are competent."